Fireman730/djceu2021/markdown/02-guac.md

 <!-- Note -->
 1. You're a learner on our platform, and you've opened a page in a course that contains a lab.
-That lab has successfully spun up a random box somewhere in the cloud.
+That lab has successfully spun up a random box somewhere in the cloud (like you just saw).
 So, "there is something for us to work with".

 <!-- .slide: data-background-image="images/guacamole-overview-02.svg" data-background-size="contain" -->